cachesauras/cache/README.md

 **The Autonomous AI Daemon That Never Sleeps.**

-*An open-source, model-agnostic implementation of Anthropic's unreleased KAIROS architecture, discovered in the Claude Code source leak.*
+*An open-source, model-agnostic implementation of Anthropic's unreleased KAIROS architecture, discovered in the "c c" source leak.*

 <p align="center">